light5551/docs-opmanual_autolab/book/opmanual_autolab/40_localization_system/44_localization_demo.md

 and stop it at the end of the experiment.

-### Processing the apriltags and odometry from the bag
+### Processing the apriltags from the resulting bag

 First, you need to know where your bag is.
 The folder containing it is referred as `PATH_TO_BAG_FOLDER` in the following.
 We recommend you create new separate folders for each experiment (with date and/or sequence number).